 The deadline for submission of official documents to the UNECE secretariat is 27 January 2017 (twelve weeks prior to the session).

-33. GRSG noted general support on the proposals.
-The Chair invited all GRSG experts to send their comments, in due time, to the experts from Germany and Italy.
-GRSG agreed to resume consideration of this subject at its next session on the basis of official documents, prepared by Germany and Italy, taking into account the comments received.
+26. The expert from Germany proposed to also strengthen the requirements in UN Regulation No. 67 for the installation and inspection of LPG-containers and their accessories (GRSG-112-32).
+GRSG welcomed the proposal.
+The Chair invited all GRSG experts to send their comments, in due time, to the expert from Germany and proposed to resume consideration of this subject at the next session of GRSG on the basis of combined (see para.
+25. above) proposal.